FANZINESBack to… »Fanzines page one

 Ironically Bram’s “competition”, comic mart organisers Nick Landau and Rob Barrow, came to the rescue.
 Rather than have an entire year go by without the regular comics festival, they moved their next one day dealer show to the regular convention site of the Waverley Hotel and with the additional space available added talks, guests and events.
 But in comics circles John Mansfield has not been heard of again!

-By 1974, somehow the momentum had been lost.
-A combination of Mansfield’s “good intentions” falling apart coupled with the proliferation of comic marts feeding fans’ addictions had taken its toll on conventions.
-So for Comicon ‘74, again held at London’s Regent Centre Hotel near Great Portland Street tube station, organiser Rob Barrow charged only 60p ($1) for the entire two days.
+By 1974 the convention momentum had been lost.
+A combination of Mansfield’s “good intentions” falling apart coupled with the proliferation of comic marts feeding fans’ addictions had taken its toll on the annual two day events.
+So for Comicon ’74, again held at London’s Regent Centre Hotel near Great Portland Street tube station, organiser Rob Barrow charged only 60p ($1) for the entire two days.

 As Rob recently confessed about the once more con booklet-free event, “It was little more than a glorified comic mart – it was even sub-headed the Comic Mart Summer Special 1974 – and the only guest “name” was Denis Gifford.”
 It had been an accident, but by having free admission to his marts and far cheaper dealer table prices for what was in effect a half day event only, Rob had driven away the entrepreneurial yet altrusitic convention organisers so to keep the annual event alive, he had taken on the responsibility himself.

-Something of a recovery began with Comicon 75.
-Rob used (yet another) Bellamy visual for its promotion, a superb piece of design actually created for the aborted Comicon 73 (see right).
-Again it was held at the Regent Crest (a hotel which seemed to change its name every few years, probably so it wouldn’t be associated with comics fans to the outside world!).
+Again the event was held at the Regent Crest (a hotel which seemed to change its name every few years, probably so it wouldn’t be associated with comics fans to the outside world!).
 It never looked quite as elegant as its publicity photos show (above).
 Whenever we were there, taking advantage of the bar staying open as long as people were buying drinks, its smoke-filled lounge would be rammed with late night revellers in increasing levels of intoxication.
-This always seemed to shock any US guests, who foolishly thought the main events happened during daylight hours.
+This always seemed to shock the US guests present, who foolishly thought the main events happened during daylight hours.